andrewtheiss/CommissionArt/documentation/profile_hub_guide.md

 Profile Metadata Management
 D. Methods to Strip/Move
 Direct ERC1155 Sale/Transfer: Move to sales contract/profile.
-Ownership Transfer Logic for Linked Art: Should be handled by the ArtCommissionHub and OwnerRegistry, not Profile.
+Ownership Transfer Logic for Linked Art: Should be handled by the ArtCommissionHub and ArtCommissionHubOwners, not Profile.
 Complex Removal Methods: If you have many similar "removeX" methods, consider a single generic method with an enum/int parameter (as you noted in your drawio comment).
 3. Profile: Clear Behavior Flow
 A. Uploading Art